 There are two sides to every story, including that of a solo practitioner.
-Many do become very successful, take on important civil rights and other cases that change history, make huge incomes with personal injury cases and experience profound success far beyond what they would have in a large law firm.
-This is the “positive side” of this and for those who succeed (or even come close to succeeding) nothing can beat being your own boss and making an impact.
+Many do become very successful, take on important civil rights and other cases that change history, make huge incomes with personal injury cases, and experience profound success far beyond what they would have in a large law firm.
+This is the “positive side” and for those who succeed (or even come close to succeeding), nothing can beat being your own boss and making an impact.
 Some of the happiest attorneys out there are solo practitioners and many even end up building large, successful law firms.
-There is absolutely nothing wrong with being a solo practitioner when you succeed—the problem is that most solo practitioners become solos because nothing else materializes for them and the world knows this.
+There is absolutely nothing wrong with being a solo practitioner when you succeed.
+The problem is that most solo practitioners become solos because nothing else materializes for them and the world knows this.

-Even very wealthy individual clients use large law firms for things like divorces, trust and estates work and other personal matters.
+Even very wealthy individual clients use large law firms for divorces, trusts and estates work, and other personal matters.
 People who are worth millions of dollars generally keep company with other very wealthy people and all of these folks know the “legal hierarchy” and therefore do not use solo practitioners for important matters.

-- A Significant Number of Solo Practitioners Need to Do Contingency Work and Make a Large Portion of Their Money from Contingency Work
+A Significant Number of Solo Practitioners Need to Do Contingency Work and Make a Large Portion of Their Money from Such Work

 I have hired solo practitioners before who formerly worked in large law firms to work in my law firm.
-In some cases these attorneys may have graduated from top law schools at the tops of their classes and had a few years of experience in large law firms before being thrust out on their own.
+In some cases, these attorneys may have graduated from top law schools at the top of their classes and had a few years of experience in large law firms before being thrust out on their own.
 With no other attorneys in their law firms, they developed horrible habits that often are close to irreversible.
-They take short cuts, are sloppy and become eager to do things quickly rather than with a high level of quality (and then get paid as much as possible for their poor work product).
+They take shortcuts, are sloppy, and become eager to do things quickly rather than with a high level of quality (and then get paid as much as possible for their poor work product).

 These "partnerships" rarely last.

-These partnerships typically break up for financial reasons and disputes about money.
+They typically break up for financial reasons and disputes about money.
 Like a marriage headed for divorce, each party wants to get more out of the relationship than the other.
-If there is not enough money, the attorneys have no qualms about leaving the firm to find money somewhere else.
+If there is not enough money, the attorneys have no qualms about leaving the firm to find the money somewhere else.

 Having watched this process play itself out throughout my career, it is safe to say that the odds of most partnerships succeeding are very rare indeed.
 They do work and can work, of course, but most do not.
 They do not work because not everyone contributes equally.
 Large law firms have intricate processes and methods (developed over decades) to determine how the “spoils” of their efforts are to be divided.
 New law firms generally do not have experience in setting up and handling these types of processes and the firm ends up imploding.

-Law firms have a whole series of processes in place that make them succeed.
+Law firms have a whole series of processes in place that makes them successful.

 - They put an emphasis on billable hours to ensure work is done or “created” so that bills and salaries get paid.